This page follows Hang gliding mid 1980s.

 — Kevin Christopherson writing in Hang Gliding, October 1989

-Christopherson flew a British hang glider, the Airwave K-1, as did Welshman Geoff Loyns.
+On his later flights, Christopherson flew a British hang glider, the Airwave K-1, as did Welshman Geoff Loyns also by then.
 (I refuse to call it by its official name Magic Kiss, instead extrapolating backwards from Airwave’s next gliders, the K-2, K-3, K-4, and K-5!)

 Distance world records are for single flights.
 In the summer of 1988, a small team set about a different kind of distance attempt…

 Greg DeWolf, looking for Cindy Drozda after she landed out of radio contact, encountered a female police officer: